PyRepair/maniple/training-data/summarize-experiment-v2/pandas/88/prompt_response_response_7.md

                 agged[v] = maybe_downcast_to_dtype(agged[v], data[v].dtype)

     table = agged

-    # Handle the case where the table is a Series due to multi-index columns
-    if isinstance(table, ABCSeries):
-        table = table.to_frame().T

-    # [unchanged lines omitted for brevity]

-    return table
+    # Rest of the function remains the same
+    # ...
 ```

-With this correction, the `pivot_table` function will handle the scenario where the table is a Series due to multi-index columns, ensuring that it works correctly for all cases.
-This updated version should address the AttributeError that was encountered in the failing test case.

-This fix should resolve the issue reported in the GitHub bug.
+This corrected code should resolve the issue and pass the failing test case, as well as address the problem reported in the GitHub issue.

-Please note that this corrected `pivot_table` function should be thoroughly tested to ensure its correctness.